Veeran (film)

 Veeran is a 2023 Indian Tamil-language superhero film written and directed by ARK Saravan of Maragadha Naanayam fame and produced by Sathya Jyothi Films.
-The film stars Hiphop Tamizha Adhi, Vinay Rai, and Athira Raj (in her Tamil debut), with Munishkanth, Kaali Venkat, R. Badree, and Sassi Selvaraj in supporting roles.
+The film stars Adhi of Hiphop Tamizha, Vinay Rai, and Athira Raj (in her Tamil debut), with Munishkanth, Kaali Venkat, R. Badree, and Sassi Selvaraj in supporting roles.

 Veeran released on 2 June 2023 and opened to generally positive reviews from critics and audiences, with praise for the performances of the cast, action sequences, visual effects, soundtrack and background score, but some criticism for the screen time of the main antagonist.

 Plot

 The village of Veeranor, in Coimbatore, has a temple for the deity Veeran despite the lack of belief by the people.
 A 15-year-old Kumaran is near the temple when he is struck by lightning, and experiences a brief coma.
 Kumaran is sent to Singapore to recover and finds that he has electrokinesis, superhuman strength, and temporary mind control.
 14 years later, Kumaran returns and shows off his powers to his friends Sakkarai and Selvi, but also tells them about visions he had of Veeranor's destruction.
 They find that a member of the technology company JACL has been trying to warn the villagers that the laser cables that they installed at a cheap price is volatile and capable of destroying the village, but nobody takes him seriously, and the police are bribed by the company.
 JACL is led by the evil scientist Sarath, his brother Thruv, and politician Sharath, who are testing fatal experimental super serums, killing subjects.
 They are determined to install 36 kilometers of uninterrupted laser cable in Veeranor.

 Kumaran brainwashes inspector Nallasamy to get the confidential files seized by the police who turned in the traitor from JACL, and uses the village cable operators to broadcast the nature of the project.
 Despite this, however, nobody believes that the cables are dangerous, so Kumaran and Sakkarai plot to invent Veeran's mythology.
 Kumaran impersonates Veeran, and they start spreading rumors to the village about his return.
 He also brainwashes the council leader to prevent him from signing the temple land off to JACL, as destroying it is a requirement to build the cables.
 He controls a goon of JACL to instill fear into the non-believers, but Kumaran reveals to his friends that his mind could make him unconscious if used too much, but that a bracelet given to him by Sakkarai's grandfather helps control his powers.
 He is temporarily hospitalized as a result but escapes in order to fight goons sent by JACL to destroy the temple, successfully fending him off with help from his horse Bruce Lee.
 This causes the entire village to worship Veeran and deny JACL their land.